Autonomy-Network/frontend-live-challenge/README.md

 Registry Address:
 0x3C901dc595105934D61DB70C2170D3a6834Cb8B7

-If you need any further information or need some smart contracts done for your project please contact
-@quantafire on the Autonomy discord.
+EthSender Address:
+0xfa0a8b60b2af537dec9832f72fd233e93e4c8463

 If you have any other questions feel free to message us on our discord channel:

 https://discord.gg/XFEsHGhsxc

-Once you feel more familiar with what we are building at the Autonomy Network, you can start brainstorming ideas (eg. NFT automation, recurring subscription payments, limit orders on a DEX like Kyber or Bancor (not Uniswap since that example is below ;) ), etc).
-You can even bounce ideas off of us, again just reach us on our discord.
-(Clear communication is an asset 👀👀)

-After you come up with an idea, scope it out to your preference and current time commitments.
-Submit the scope or just let us know what is the timeline of your project.
-After that you can start coding.

-It is very important to mention that we are not looking for fully fledged projects, it can be a proof of concept or a mock project, we just want to know that you have the technical expertise and the autonomy to work with little to no supervision and make it look good at the same time.
-(If we like the idea and it works we will compensate you for your time, so make sure you scope it out properly).
+It is very important to mention that we are not looking for a fully fledged projects, it dosen't have to look pretty or anything, it just has to work.
+We just want to know that you have the technical expertise and the ability to understand new web3 concepts quickly.

+For this project, you will be building an Automated ETH Sender.
+You should be able to send an arbitrary amount of ETH from your wallet to any other wallet at an arbitrary time.
+For example, person A should be able to send 1 ETH in 20 minutes from now to person B, that is person A will be able to automate their transaction so that in 20 minutes it will be automatically sent to person B.

 The project must:
  - use Autonomy to automate some user action under some condition in the future
  - use MetaMask to interact with the user's account
- - have a nice looking UI
+ - let the user input a receiver address, amount of ETH (to send to the receiver address) and a time requirement (when to send the ETH).

-Finally, you can submit your project by sending us the code (git repo preferred, but you can send us files too) to @caraluno on Discord.
+Finally, you can submit your project by sending us the code (git repo preferred, but you can send us files too) to @caraluna on Discord.
 Extra points for well documented code.
-You can deploy it or just give us instructions to look at the project in a dev environment, a small description of what you built would be amazing.
+You can deploy it or just give us instructions to look at the project in a dev environment.
 Again you can reach us on discord or email for submissions.

 Good luck, we are looking forward to your submission,